 Included within Tapflo UK’s pump portfolio is a range of Centrifugal Pumps to suit a variety of applications.
-Our team have put together a few frequently asked questions and a case study which features a Centrifugal Pump to ensure you make the right decision when selecting your pump!
+Our team have put together a few frequently asked questions and a case study that features a Centrifugal Pump to ensure you make the right decision when selecting your pump!